 How Social Security Numbers are Assigned

-How Are Social Security Numbers Assigned?
+How Social Security Numbers Were Issued Before Randomization

 After all numbers in group 98 of a particular area have been issued, the EVEN Groups 02 through 08 are used, followed by ODD Groups 11 through 99.